u-shahzad/ksimul8/README.md

-# kubernetes-scheduler-simpy
+# Kubernetes Scheduler Simpy
-This is the source code of the Kubernetes Scheduler Simulation Application, created using simpy.
+This is the source code of the kubernetes default scheduler (kubescheduler) simulated application, created using simpy.
 A thesis project of *University of Pisa* and *CNR-ISTI*.

 ## Team